HuaZou/Amplicon_Analysis_Pipeline/README.md

-# Amplicon_Analysis_Pipeline
+# MicrobiomeAnalysis

-Amplicon data analysis pipeline
+ A comprehensive R package for managing and analyzing microbiome data